 A lemon curd recipe has been a loooong time coming to this site.
 I’ve thought about making it MANY times over the years but just never got around to it.

-But after a life-changing few months (more to come on this soon), I mustered up the courage to get to making this curd recipe.
+But after a life-changing few months after Kyle’s cancer diagnosis and death, I mustered up the courage to get to making this curd recipe.

 What is Lemon Curd?

 If you’re a newbie to life with lemon curd, the term “curd” might throw you a little.
 It reminds some people of curdled milk or the milk curds you end up with when you make cheese, like ricotta.

 But lemon curd – and all fruit curds – couldn’t be further removed from curdled milk!